dcoeurjo/VolGallery/README.md

 # VolGallery

-A gallery of volumetric images and objects
+A gallery of volumetric images and objects.